 UC2B's outreach strategy is based on its critical social institution partners.
-Their constituencies have a strong demand for broadband: while they have some, they don't have enough.
+Their constituencies have a strong demand for the use of broadband; while they have some, they don't have enough.
 UC2B is answering this demand.

 1. Outreach has already started.
 Negotiations with institutions, three public forums attended by 50+ people each (representing more than 100 organizations), open city council subcommittee meetings, media coverage, and a door-to-door survey have alerted many to the coming big broadband opportunity.